Let me take you back to my early high school years — a time when personal hygiene often makes or breaks your social life.

 This begs the question: How do we show pure love to imperfect people?

-The answer is found in Jesus' example:
+The answer is found in the example of Jesus:

-• In Gethsemane, in the midst of betrayal and violence, Jesus healed the ear of of a man who had come to arrest Him.
+In Gethsemane, in the midst of betrayal and violence, Jesus healed the ear of of a man who had come to arrest Him.

-• In a culture where reputation mattered deeply, Jesus openly dined with sinners and tax collectors—the social outcasts of that time.
+In a culture where reputation mattered deeply, Jesus openly dined with sinners and tax collectors—the social outcasts of that time.

-• When a sanctimonious crowd presented a woman taken in adultery, Jesus disarmed them with wisdom and restraint.
+When a sanctimonious crowd presented a woman taken in adultery, Jesus disarmed them with wisdom and restraint.

-• Having endured humiliation, torture, and injustice, Jesus frankly forgave the men who had placed Him on the cross to die in agony.
+Having endured humiliation, torture, and injustice, Jesus frankly forgave the men who had placed Him on the cross to die in agony.

-In these examples, Jesus never endorsed injustice or excused wrongdoing.
+During His earthly ministry, Jesus never endorsed injustice or excused wrongdoing.
 He demonstrated that pure love is always anchored in patience, truth, and discernment.
 Yes, Christ showed a great deal of compassion, but in doing so He showed strength and restraint—not weakness and acquiescence.

 5. CHARITY NEVER FAILETH